an-instructive-workshop/an-instructive-workshop.github.io/_pages/organization.md

 * Hongjin Su, University of Hong Kong
 * Yuxian Gu, Tsinghua University

-:loudspeaker: Email us ([an-instructive-workshop@googlegroups.com](mailto:an-instructive-workshop@googlegroups.com)) if you want to nominate yourself as a reviewer.
+:loudspeaker: Fill out this [self-nomination form](https://forms.gle/kBwzp9QmoNdQgqW3A) or email us at [an-instructive-workshop@googlegroups.com](mailto:an-instructive-workshop@googlegroups.com) if you want to nominate yourself as a reviewer.
 Your help will be highly appreciated!

 <br>